Active-Active HA for NGINX Plus on AWS Using AWS Network Load Balancer

 • An AWS account.

-• Six EC2 instances, four running NGINX Open Source and two running NGINX Plus.
-You need a subscription for each NGINX Plus instance, either paid or a 30‑day free trial.
+• You need a subscription for each NGINX Plus instance, either paid or a 30‑day free trial.

 The first step is to allocate an Elastic IP address, which becomes the fixed IP address for your AWS NLB.
-(While using an Elastic IP address is optional, we strongly recommend that you do so.
-With a dynamic IP address, the AWS NLB might not remain reachable if you reconfigure or restart it.)
+Using an Elastic IP address is optional, but it is strongly recommended that you do so.
+With a dynamic IP address, the AWS NLB might not remain reachable if you reconfigure or restart it.

 1. Log in to the AWS Management Console for EC2 (https://console.aws.amazon.com/ec2/).

-2. In the left navigation bar, select Elastic IPs, then click either of the Allocate new address buttons.
+2. In the navigation bar, select Elastic IPs.
+Then, select either of the Allocate new address buttons.

-3. In the Allocate new address window that opens, click the Allocate button.
+3. The Allocate new address window opens.
+Select the Allocate button.

-4. When the message appears indicating that the request for an Elastic IP address succeeded, click the Close button.
+4. A message displays that the request for an Elastic IP address succeeded.
+Select the Close button.

-The new Elastic IP address appears on the Elastic IPs dashboard.
+The new Elastic IP address displays on the Elastic IPs dashboard.
+Make a note of this address, you will use it in the next step.

-1. In the left navigation bar, select Load Balancers, then click the Create Load Balancer button.
+1. In the navigation bar, select Load Balancers.
+Then, select the Create Load Balancer button.

-2. In the Select load balancer type window that opens, click the Create button in the Network Load Balancer panel (the center one).
+2. The Select load balancer type window opens.
+Select the Create button in the center Network Load Balancer panel.

-3. In the Step 1: Configure Load Balancer window that opens, enter the following values:
+3. The Step 1: Configure Load Balancer window that opens.
+Use the following values to set up the load balancer:

 • In the Basic Configuration section:

-• Name – Name of your AWS NLB (aws-nlb-lb in this guide).
+• Name – Enter the name of your AWS NLB (aws-nlb-lb in these instructions).

 • In the Listeners section:

-• Load Balancer Port – Port on which your AWS NLB listens for incoming connections.
-In this guide, and for most web applications, it is port 80.
+• Load Balancer Port – Enter 80.
+This is the port on which your AWS NLB listens for incoming connections.

-• In the Availability Zones section, the zones that host the EC2 instances to which your AWS NLB routes traffic.
-Click the radio button in the leftmost column of the appropriate row:
+• In the Availability Zones section, designate the zones that host EC2 instances where your AWS NLB routes traffic.
+Both options target a single availability zone.
+Choose the option that matches the method used to set up EC2 instances.
+In the table, select the button in the row you want to choose:

-4. When you select an availability zone in the table, a drop‑down menu appears in the Elastic IP column.
-Select the address you allocated in Allocating an Elastic IP Address.
+4. When you select an availability zone in the table, a drop‑down menu displays in the Elastic IP column.
+Select the address you allocated in Allocate an Elastic IP Address.

-In the Step 2: Configure Routing window that opens, you create a target group, which contains the set of EC2 instances across which your AWS NLB load balances traffic (you’ll specify those instances in Registering Instances in the Target Group).
+In this step, you create a target group, using the Step 2: Configure Routing window.
+The target group contains the set of EC2 instances across which your AWS NLB load balances traffic.
+You specify those EC2 instances later, in the step Register Instances in the Target Group).

-1. In the Target group section, select or enter the following values:
+1. In the Target group section, use the following values to create the target group:

-• Port – The port you specified for the Load Balancer Port field in Step 3 of the previous section (80 in this guide)
+• Port – Enter 80.
+This is the same value you specified for the Load Balancer Port field in Step 3 of the previous section.

 2. In the Health checks section, open the Advanced health check settings subsection and enter the following values: